 A listing so that I can remember the year.

-In Paris for the Snow City international premiere and became well-acquainted with the Georges Pompidou Centre .
+I was in Paris for the Snow City international premiere and became well-acquainted with the Georges Pompidou Centre .
 It opened in 1977, 35 years ago, and it is still so contemporary.
 To have the guts of a building all hanging out, smack in the middle of belle epoque Beaubourg…This building has to be experienced first hand.
-And of course Paris, the most beautiful city in the world
+And of course Paris, the most beautiful city in the world.